 - An example showing how to connect and read data from a temperature and humidity sensor (HDC1080) through I²C port and then, display the temperature and relative humidity on an OLED screen (SSD1306 controller), also through the same I²C port.

 - Finally, another example to show how to set up two I²C modules of the same STM32F0 (1 master, 1 slave) to transfer data with each other.
 Let’s get started.

-I found this article from Sparkfun describe in a very intuitive way and very easy to understand about the fundamentals of I2C.
-If you are not familiar with I2C, I suggest that you take a look at the tutorial on Sparkfun website and come back here with these information in mind:
+I found this article from Sparkfun describe the fundamentals of I2C in a very intuitive and easy way to understand.
+If you are not familiar with I2C, I suggest that you take a look at the tutorial on Sparkfun website and come back here with this information in mind: